NishConsulting/quirx/docs/process.md

 ## Leadership

-At Hashrocket, authority, responsibility, and accountability for project quality is somewhat distributed.
-We assign each project a project manager.
-Their primary responsibility is project health.
+For Team NISH, authority, responsibility, and accountability for project quality is somewhat distributed.
+We assigned a product manager for Quirx prototype.
+The primary responsibility of the product manager was Quirx prototype health.

-Attributes of a healthy project:
+Throughout the development of Quirx prototype, our Product Manager ensured that:

 * everyone is heard